 - IF YOU DO NOT AGREE TO THE TERMS OF THIS LICENCE, WE WILL NOT LICENSE THE SOFTWARE AND DOCUMENTS TO YOU AND YOU MUST DISCONTINUE USE OF THE SOFTWARE NOW.

 You should print a copy of this Licence for future reference.

-This licence is dated as specified on the Commercial Terms Sheet (defined below).
+This licence is dated as specified on the Order Form (defined below).

 1.1 The definitions and rules of interpretation in this clause apply in this Licence.

 “Affiliate” includes, in relation to either party, each and any subsidiary or holding company of that party and each and any subsidiary of a holding company of that party.

 “Applicable Laws” means all applicable laws, legislation, regulations, statutes, statutory instruments, regulations, edicts, bye-laws or directions or guidance from government or governmental agencies which have the force of law whether local, national, international or otherwise existing from time to time.